Tenza/configurations/ArchLinux Installation/4 - Installations.md

 ###### GnuPG

 To use GnuPG encryption, a key-pair has to be created first.
 The `gnupg` package was already installed as a dependency of `archboot` and it will enable the creation of the keys.
-Also make sure the `pinentry` package is installed because it will be used to create the dialogs which GnuPG uses for passphrase entry.
+Also make sure the `pinentry` package is installed because it will be used to create the dialog which GnuPG uses for passphrase entry.
 First, the program that will be used to prompt the passphrase has to be defined, than `gnupg` can be called **with the logged user** to generate the keys.

 <pre>
 nano ~/.gnupg/gpg-agent.conf